Guangzhao Dam

-The Guangzhao Dam is a concrete gravity dam on the Beipan River near Guangzhao in Guanling County, Guizhou Province, China.
+The Guangzhao Dam is a concrete gravity dam on the Beipan River, on the border between Qinglong County and Guanling Buyei and Miao Autonomous County, in Guizhou Province, China.
 The main purpose of the project is hydroelectric power generation with additional purposes of water regulation and irrigation.
 It creates the uppermost or head reservoir on the Beipan and was constructed between 2003 and 2008.

 Construction

 Construction on the dam began in May 2003 and the river was diverted in October 2004.
 Reservoir filling began in 2007 and by 2008, the dam and power plant were complete.
 On June 28, 2010, a landslide in the area of the dam that killed 99 locals was believed to be caused by seismic effects from the reservoir.

 Specifications

 The dam is 200.5 m tall and 410 m wide and composed of roller-compacted concrete.
 It also contains three spillway chutes on its surface.
 Each spillway is controlled by a 16 m wide and 20 m tall floodgate and they have a combined maximum discharge of 9857 m3/s.
 The dam also contains a bottom outlet works for draining the reservoir which a maximum discharge capacity of 799 m3/s.